MySQL 8 Full-Text Search Guide

 The ngram parser is essential when working with languages that use character-by-character word boundaries, such as Chinese, Japanese, or Korean.
 For English and most Western languages, MySQL's default parser handles word boundaries correctly without additional configuration.

 When designing your table structure, consider that longer VARCHAR columns or TEXT fields give users more content to search through, but also affect index size and query performance.
-Choosing the right column length for your use case matters for long-term maintainability.
+Choosing the right column length for your use case matters for long-term maintainability, particularly on tables that will grow significantly over time.

 Natural Language Mode vs Boolean Mode

-MySQL provides two primary modes for querying full-text indexes: Natural Language mode and Boolean mode.
-Each serves different use cases and offers different control over search behaviour.
+MySQL provides two primary modes for querying full-text indexes.
+Each serves different use cases and offers different control over search behaviour, so understanding both helps you choose the right approach for your application.

-Natural Language mode is the default.
-MySQL interprets the search string as a list of words and returns results ranked by relevance.
+Natural Language mode is the default in MySQL 8.
+The database interprets the search string as a list of words and returns results ranked by relevance.
 The relevance score reflects how well each record matches the search terms based on factors like term frequency and inverse document frequency.
+This mode works well when you want straightforward keyword matching without complex operator handling.

 SELECT id, title, MATCH(title, content) AGAINST('ubuntu server security' IN NATURAL LANGUAGE MODE) AS relevance